bsumser/geocoder/README.md

 ## Installation
 The geocoder repo includes a Makefile, and can be compiled with make.
 Use make clean to remove the executable if needed.

+## Dependencies
+Geocoder relies upon the [C++ REST SDK](https://github.com/microsoft/cpprestsdk), so please take whatever steps are neccesary on the repo to install onto your system.

 ## Usage
 Geocoder has a help command available if you ever need to check the arguments in the terminal.